Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the main bijection

-Let us define the bijection between the rigged configurations and tensor products of crystals expressed by the KR tableaux which we call {\bf paths}.
-For the map from the rigged configuration to paths, the basic operation is called $\delta$
+Let us def\/ine the bijection between the rigged conf\/igurations and tensor products of crystals expressed by the KR tableaux which we call {\it paths}.
+For the map from the rigged conf\/iguration to paths, the basic operation is called~$\delta$